microsoft/terminal/doc/TAEF.md

 Any pattern of class/method names can be specified after the */name:* flag with wildcard patterns.

-For any further details on the functionality of the TAEF test runner, *TE.exe*, please see the documentation above or run the embedded help with
+For any further details on the functionality of the TAEF test runner, please see the [Executing Tests](https://docs.microsoft.com/en-us/windows-hardware/drivers/taef/executing-tests) section in the official documentation.
+Or run the embedded help with

 	te.exe /!

-See `.\tools\runut.cmd` for how TAEF is being used in this project.